 Shoot ’em ups are not for the light-hearted.
 They require the quick reflexes and hand-eye coordination of a sprightly feline.
 They can also be immensely fun to play, especially in co-op mode.
 These sorts of games were perfect for the arcades and players brave enough to attempt them would soon find they had a mass of spectators cheering them on.
 Those were the days!

 Final Mission is a side-scrolling shoot ‘em up developed by Natsume.
 It was published by Natsume Co.
 Ltd. (North America and Japan), Infogames (Europe), and Konami (Australia).
 It was released on the NES in Japan in 1990.
 In North America it was released in 1991 under the name SCAT: Special Cybernetic Attack Team.
 In 1992, it was released in Europe and Australia under the name Action in New York.
 It was later released on the Wii Virtual Console in 2011, and the Nintendo DS and Wii U in 2014.
+For this review, I played the NES version.

 The year is 2029, Supreme Commander Vile Malmort leads an army of aliens to invade and conquer Earth.
 A team consisting of soldiers that are part-human, part-machine, are assembled and sent to repel the invasion.